 Where can I get help if I’m experiencing domestic abuse?

-We understand that these are challenging times and we’re all spending more time at home, which may make you more aware of your neighbours’ habits and the noise they’re making.
+We’re all spending more time at home, which may make you more aware of your neighbours’ habits and the noise they’re making.
 Please try to be tolerant of your neighbours and consider how your behaviour may affect them.